LuckaSumanumas/ErgoClientsFrontEnd/README.md

 Before running this applicaiton it should be accessible Rest API be this URL:
 http://localhost:8085/api/clients/

 Install dependencies and application
 `npm install`
 Run the application:
 `npm start`

-Appication should be accessible by
+The application should be accessible by
 http://localhost:4200/home